Shaan-Mohammad/MoodLog/README.md

 ## Contact
-Connect with me on LinkedIn: [Your LinkedIn Profile]
+Connect with me on LinkedIn: https://www.linkedin.com/in/shaan-mohd/